WeixuanZ/simple-jekyll-theme/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/weixuanz/simple-jekyll-theme.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](https://contributor-covenant.org) code of conduct.

 ## Development

-To set up your environment to develop this theme, run `bundle install`.
+To set up your environment to develop this theme, run `bundle install` and `yarn install`.

 To test your theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.
 This starts a Jekyll server using the theme.
 Add pages, documents, data, etc. like normal to test the theme's contents.
 As you make modifications to the theme and content, the site will regenerate and you should see the changes in the browser after a refresh, just like normal.